Magic 1278: Magic 1278

 From 1 May 2006, Magic 693 became Magic 1278 after switching frequencies with 3AW.
 The change was suggested by 3AW's then Midnight-to-Dawn host Keith McGowan.
 By doing so, it placed 3AW between Radio National and ABC Radio Melbourne, meaning that Melbourne's three major talk stations were together on the AM radio dial.

 On 13 April 2015, the station's entire on air line-up, and most of the programming and production team, was made redundant, as the result of the merger of Fairfax Media's radio assets and the Macquarie Radio Network.
 Immediately, a new music format was introduced that focused on the classic hits of the 1960s and 1970s.
 In November 2015, it was announced that the station would begin networking programming into Brisbane on sister station Magic 882.
 The last song to be played on Magic 1278 was Thank You for the Music by ABBA.

 2017–2018: Talking Lifestyle

-On Monday 27 February 2017, Macquarie Radio Network relaunched 3EE as Talking Lifestyle.
+On 27 February 2017, Macquarie Radio Network relaunched 3EE as Talking Lifestyle.
 The launch of Talking Lifestyle into the Melbourne and Brisbane market followed 18 months of development by Macquarie Media and a soft launch in the Sydney market in September 2016 through 2UE.
-The Brisbane outlet was Talking Lifestyle 882.
+The Brisbane outlet was 4BH.

 Presenters for the station broadcast from either Sydney or Melbourne.
 The on-air line-up included Ed Phillips, Catriona Rowntree, Nick Bennett, Dee Dee Dunleavy and Sabina Read.